Wondering what to put on your second baby registry? Take a look at these essential items and must-haves you might be missing on your checklist.

 - You find yourself in different circumstances.
-From expecting twins to your baby having a different gender from your first, different circumstances make it more likely for you to create a second baby registry.
+Maybe you’re expecting twins or your baby is a different gender from your first.
+Different circumstances make it more likely for you to create a second baby registry.

 - You got rid of your old baby gear.
 Not everyone saves their old baby gear.
-Maybe you didn’t think you’d have another baby, moved to a different location, wanted to make space, or earn extra cash.
+Maybe you didn’t think you’d have another baby, moved to a different location, wanted to make space, or sold it to earn extra cash.